DESTINATIONS - TRAVEL DESTINATIONS

 This palm-blessed jewel in the Red Centre is a relic of the time when Australia was covered in tropical vegetation and is a must-see for 4WD visitors to the region.
 There are essential short and optional long walks from the rocky car park.

 From Palm Valley our route now heads east, along the bitumen Larapinta Drive towards Alice Springs, but those who don’t need to restock can swing south just before the town, on a track through Owen Springs Reserve.
 The track winds through Lawrence Gorge, which cuts through the Waterhouse Range.
 There’s excellent bush camping on the sandy banks of the Gorge, along a 5.6-kilometre stretch that ensures you can get away from the neighbours.

 There’s also bush camping at Birthday Waterhole, in the northern section of the Reserve and at Redbank Waterhole, just six kilometres inside the Reserve’s southern boundary.
 The track emerges onto the Stuart Highway, just north of Stuarts Well, where there’s camping, a store and a servo.

 After you continue south on The Stuart for 40km you take the right turn on Ernest Giles Road that leads past the Henbury Meteorite Crater site, past the Boggy Hole southern entrance and on to the bitumen that leads to Yulara.

 Camping at Yulara is always squeezy, but you have to see this most famous Australian landmark.
-If you comply with the local Aboriginal wishes and don’t climb Uluru, a guided walk around some of the Rock’s significant sites is well worth it.
+In accordance with local Aboriginal wishes there’s no longer a climb Uluru, but a guided walk around some of the Rock’s significant sites is well worth it.